Doug Wojcik: University of Tulsa

 From 2005 to 2012, Wojcik led the University of Tulsa men's basketball program and became the all-time winningest head coach in program history with 140 career wins.

 In the 2005–06 season, his first year as head coach, Wojcik posted an 11–17 record with the Golden Hurricane, an improvement over two consecutive 9-win seasons in 2003–04 and 2004–05.
 His second season saw more improvement, with a final 20–11 overall record and a 9–7 Conference USA record, TU's first winning conference record in three years.

 In his seven years at Tulsa, Wojcik posted four consecutive 20-win seasons, including back-to-back 25-win campaigns, advanced to the championship game of the Conference USA Tournament in 2008 and 2009, won the inaugural College Basketball Invitational title in 2008, and received two NIT at-large bids in 2009 and 2010.

 During his tenure, Tulsa was one of C‐USA's top defensive teams and ranked among the top defenses in the country.
-Wojcik developed three future NBA players in Ben Uzoh, Jerome Jordan and Jordan Clarkson (2015 NBA All‐Rookie First Team and 2021 NBA Sixth Man of the Year), as well as Conference USA leading scorer Justin Hurtt.
+Wojcik developed three future NBA players in Ben Uzoh, Jerome Jordan and Jordan Clarkson (2015 NBA All‐Rookie First Team, 2021 NBA Sixth Man of the Year and 2026 NBA Champion), as well as Conference USA leading scorer Justin Hurtt.
 He also recruited four of the top 10 all-time leading scorers in Tulsa history in Uzoh (No. 3), James Woodard (No. 4), Hurtt (No. 8) and Jerome Jordan (No. 10).

 During the 2011–12 season, Wojcik won his 138th game, passing Clarence Iba as the winningest coach in school history.
 However, citing a decline in season ticket sales, Tulsa released him on March 11, 2012.